j9brown/camel/README.md

 ## How to set up your own instance

-If you don't want to use the official instance of Camel or if you'd like to make contributions, you can run your own instance.
+If you don't want to use the primary instance of Camel or if you'd like to make contributions, you can run your own instance.
 Here's how to do it.

 You'll need to be familiar with Docker and with how to set up a web server.

 * Visit the [OnShape Developer Portal](https://dev-portal.onshape.com/) and register your application.
 You'll need to provide some information to identify your application.
 When finished, you will receive an OAuth2 client id and secret, save them for later and keep them private!
   * **Name**: A unique name for your instance.
-The official instance is called `Camel`.
+The primary instance is called `Camel`.
   * **Primary format**: A unique identifier for your instance.
-The official instance is identified as `camel.brownstudios.dev`.
+The primary instance is identified as `camel.brownstudios.dev`.
   * **Redirect URLs**: `https://example.com/oauth/redirect` (edit for your host name).
   * **OAuth URL**: `https://example.com/oauth/signin` (edit for your host name).
   * **Permissions**: Only needs **read your documents**.